 Another potential issue is that different versions of a pulse sequence often exist.
-An example is the zz-HMBC, where the implementation of the zz-filter element depends on whether 13C‐bound and/or 15N‐bound 1H magnetization need to be retained for later modules.[17,19] Since the user only specifies that they want a HMBC module and not the exact details of the zz-filter, the GENESIS code must in effect make this choice for the user behind the scenes, in an adaptive fashion which changes depending on what other modules the user selects (Figure 4).
-Advanced users may, however, circumvent this and make their own choice by entering “developer mode”: each version of the HMBC is assigned a different label C_HMBC_{LABEL} (the available labels are enumerated in more detail on the website).
-The sensitivity‐enhanced HSQC (seHSQC, abbreviated ‘S+’/Sp) presents a similar case.
-If the seHSQC module is followed by one or more homonuclear modules such as a COSY or NOESY, then the ZIP‐seHSQC[22,23] is automatically chosen, as this version preserves the requisite bulk magnetization for the later modules.
-However, if the seHSQC module is placed at the end of the sequence, then the original Cavanagh–Rance–Kay seHSQC[25,26] is chosen in order to maximize sensitivity.
+An example is the zz-HMBC module, where the implementation of the zz-filter element depends on whether 13C‐bound and/or 15N‐bound 1H magnetization needs to be retained for later modules.[17,19] Since the user only specifies that they want an HMBC module and not the exact details of the zz-filter, the GENESIS code must in effect make this choice for the user behind the scenes, in an adaptive fashion which changes depending on what other modules the user selects (Figure 4).
+Advanced users may, however, circumvent this and make their own choice by entering “developer mode”, where each HMBC version is assigned a unique label C_HMBC_{LABEL} (these labels are explained in more detail on the website).
+The sensitivity‐enhanced HSQC[25,26] (seHSQC, abbreviated ‘S+’/Sp) module presents a similar case.
+If the seHSQC module is followed by one or more homonuclear modules such as a COSY or NOESY, then the ZIP element[22,23] is automatically inserted at the beginning of the seHSQC module, in order to preserve the bulk magnetization required by the later modules.
+However, if the seHSQC module is placed at the end of the sequence, then the ZIP element is omitted to maximize sensitivity.